-Courtesy of Wally S., Wally’s Urban Market Garden, Saskatoon SK
+Courtesy of Wally S., Wally’s Market Garden, Pleasantdale SK

 Seed saving is another worthy practice, but it takes years to develop substantial amounts of seed.
 Again, you can learn the process and pick up on other’s experience, but for your first few years don’t create extra pressure by trying to aim to become your own seed supplier.

 This is an obsession that has grown in recent years.
 But starting out you should beware of anything that will add complexity to your operation – and structures that require significant expense and specialized expertise make production more challenging.
 Instead, try extending your season with strategic crop selection – choosing crops that do well in cool weather conditions, timing of plantings, frost tolerance.
 You will be surprised with how far “simple” growing will take you.